 Human movement and survival depend on a continuous supply of energy.
 While short bursts of activity can rely on stored fuels that do not require oxygen, nearly all meaningful physical and metabolic work over time depends on oxygen delivery and aerobic mechanisms.
 These mechanisms allow the body to generate large amounts of energy efficiently while minimizing harmful byproducts.

 At rest, oxygen consumption is low and carefully matched to needs.
 During activity, demand rises sharply.
-The cardiovascular, respiratory, and muscular systems must coordinate to bring more oxygen in, transport it effectively, and use it wisely inside cells.
-Now, when this coordination succeeds, performance feels smooth and sustainable.
+Practically speaking, the cardiovascular, respiratory, and muscular systems must coordinate to bring more oxygen in, transport it effectively, and use it wisely inside cells.
+On top of that, when this coordination succeeds, performance feels smooth and sustainable.
 When it fails, exhaustion arrives quickly and recovery slows.

 The Journey of Oxygen from Air to Muscle